 Here below we post a list of

-Papers already accepted for publication in Issue 3/2018 of HIDRAULICA.
+Papers already accepted for publication in Issue 1/2020 of HIDRAULICA Magazine.

 The list displays paper title, author(s) and affiliation, and also paper abstract.

 Full-length paper will be available online only after publication.

 Procedural and Methodological Example of Gravimetric Measurement of Pollutant Particles in the Environment using Sampling Devices

 PhD Candid.
 Melania MITUCĂ-CORLECIUC1, Assoc.prof.PhD.eng.
 Ion DURBACĂ1, PhD Eng.
 George SORESCU2, PhD Candid.
 Cosmin Gheorghe CIOCOIU1, PhD Candid.
 Luana NISTEA1, PhD Candid.
 Vasile SĂCUIU1

 This paper deals, using a demonstrative example, with the methodological procedure of gravimetric measurement of the polluting particles, according to the standard SR EN 12341/2014, for the real evaluation of the 10 μm particle in the biphasic suspensions discharged into the environment.
 The procedure can be used to compare a non-certified measuring instrument with a reference instrument by verifying that the conditions for the difference between the particle-specific concentration of the particulate immissions (<± 10 μg / m3) and their concentration in the environment (< 100 μg / m3).
 The mathematical processing of the comparative results through the regression equation must verify that a correlation coefficient value is obtained to validate the fulfillment of the standard requirements.

 Transients in Public Water Supply in Győr-Moson-Sopron County